jcarley/catalyze-python/README.md

 # catalyze-python

-A very basic REST API
+A very basic REST API.
+Tested in Python 3.4.3

 ##Setup
 1. Run `$ python setupdb.py` in the root directory to create the necessary SQLite database